 People with DPD may require constant reassurance.
-They are also devastated by the severing of relationships and friendships.
+They can become devastated when relationships and friendships are severed.

 When alone, a person with DPD may experience:

 Some of these symptoms are the same for people with anxiety disorders.
-People with medical conditions, such as depression or menopause, may also experience some of these symptoms.
-Contact your doctor if you experience any of the above symptoms to receive a specific diagnosis.
+People with medical conditions such as depression or menopause may also experience some of these symptoms.
+Contact your doctor to receive a specific diagnosis if you experience any of the above symptoms.

-Your doctor will give you a physical examination to see if any physical ailment could be causing the symptoms; particularly anxiety.
-This may include blood tests to check for hormonal imbalances.
-If all the tests are inconclusive, your doctor will refer you to a mental health specialist.
+Your doctor will give you a physical exam to see if a physical illness could be the source of symptoms, particularly anxiety.
+This may include blood tests to check for hormone imbalances.
+If tests are inconclusive, your doctor will likely refer you to a mental health specialist.

-Those who suffer from DPD are usually diagnosed by a psychiatrist.
-Diagnosis begins with a brief history of your symptoms.
-This includes how long you’ve been experiencing them, and how the symptoms came about.
-He or she may also ask questions about your present life and your childhood.
-There isn’t any one test used to diagnose DPD; the doctor will take into account your symptoms, history, and mental state.
+Diagnosis begins with a detailed history of your symptoms.
+This includes how long you’ve been experiencing them and how they came about.
+Your doctor may also ask questions about your childhood and your present life.

-Medications, including antianxiety and antidepressants, are often prescribed to minimize the symptoms of anxiety.
-These drugs may also be prescribed to treat panic attacks that may sometimes be experienced as a result of extreme anxiety.
+Medications can help relieve anxiety and depression, but are generally used as a last resort.
+Your therapist or doctor may prescribe you a medication to treat panic attacks that result from extreme anxiety.
 Some medications for anxiety and depression are habit-forming, so you may have to see your doctor regularly while taking them to prevent prescription dependence.